BellAppLab/Alertable/README.md

 git submodule add -b swift2 --name Alertable https://github.com/BellAppLab/Alertable.git
 ```

-Navigate to the new Alertable folder and drag the `Source` folder into your Xcode project.
+Then, navigate to the new Alertable folder and drag the `Source` folder into your Xcode project.

 ## Author